 b.
 If the negotiator says yes and doesn’t give you a new number, ask them how much more they would be willing to offer, then ask if they will be sending you that new offer?
 (If they need to get back to you, we’re going down a rabbit hole I can’t address in this article in detail, but my quick recommendation would go something like:

-5. Tell them when you can review it and schedule a follow up call where they call you, would sound like:
+Step 5 – Tell them when you can review it and schedule a follow-up call where they call you.

 I’ll have a chance to review your offer tonight.
 Can we schedule a call to answer any questions I might have tomorrow at 9am?
 Great!
 Do you want to just call this same number then?